 Again in contrast to the day before, most of the handlers showed their dogs well.
 Although there was one gentleman who caused a ruckus and had obviously never been in the ring before.
 When the judge moved his class exhibits round the ring he merely strolled round, holding those behind him up who then overtook him, with which he was not happy about!
 He also had a go at the end of the show at the judge and another exhibitor.

-After the showing the dogs went back to their ‘benches’ where it was play time for most of them!
+After the judging the dogs went back to their ‘benches’ where it was play time for most of them!

-The Bardino Majorero were due to be judged a while after the Podencos, however, we didn’t stop to watch them.
+The Bardino Majorero were due to be judged is supposedly a short while after the Podencos, however, we didn’t stop to watch them.
 First of all poor Ian was bored!
-But also, I wasn’t impressed with the quality of the dogs that were there.
+But also, I wasn’t impressed with the quality of the dogs that were there, who all seems old and overweight.
+Such a shame, as I do love the breed.